jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Searches for ROA information by autonomous system number are specified using this form:

-rpkiRoas?autnum=ZZZZ
+rpkiRoas?autnum=AAAA

-ZZZZ is an autonomous system number representing the "autnum" property of a ROA, as described in (#roa_object_class).
+AAAA is an autonomous system number representing the "autnum" property of a ROA, as described in (#roa_object_class).
 The following URL would be used to find information for a ROA with origin autonomous system number 65536:

 ```